Plant a Shade Garden - Add Color and Relaxation to your Yard

-On a cool day it’s relaxing to head to a shady spot and relax.
+Shade gardens add color and enjoyment to you yard and garden areas.
+On hot day it’s relaxing to head to a shady spot and take in the beauty of your surroundings -or sip a cool drink.
 By adding color and texture with plants you can create an area that is also pleasing and restful to the eyes.

 Here is a list of some of the more popular shade plants